LayintonDev/airdrop/README.md

 ### Generating Merkle Proofs

 1. **Create Merkle Proofs:**
-    The `createmerkleproof.js` script is used to generate Merkle proofs for specific addresses in our case "0x90F79bf6EB2c4f870365E785982E1f101E93b906".
+    The `generateMerkleproof.ts` script is used to generate Merkle proofs for specific addresses in our case "0x90F79bf6EB2c4f870365E785982E1f101E93b906".
 You can modify the script to generate proofs for other addresses.

     ```bash
-    node createmerkleproof.js
+    node generateMerkleproof.ts
     ```

     The proof for the specified address will be output to the console.